centrifugal/centrifugo/misc/release/notes.md

 Fixes:

 * Fix crash due to race condition, race reproduced when history recover option was on.
-See [commit](https://github.com/centrifugal/centrifuge/pull/73/files) with with
+See [commit](https://github.com/centrifugal/centrifuge/pull/73/files) with fix details
 * Fix lack of `client_anonymous` option.
 See [#304](https://github.com/centrifugal/centrifugo/issues/304)

-This release based on Go 1.13.x
+This release is based on Go 1.13.x